-The Delta qualification is comprised of three modules: a written exam, reflective teaching practice, and a research paper and is recognised around language schools, organisations, and universities worldwide.
+The DELTA qualification is comprised of three modules: a written exam, reflective teaching practice, and a research paper.
+The qualification is recognised around language schools, organisations, and universities worldwide.

 You can take the three different modules in any order and can gain the certificates for the three different modules.
 Remember however, you will only achieve the final certificate after you have successfully completed all three.